 But why was his sodium so low?

-Additional testing confirmed it, abdominal ultrasound revealing a uterus and two ovaries, and chromosome analysis a 46, XX karyotype.
+Additional testing confirmed my suspicion: Jack was a girl.
+An abdominal ultrasound revealed a uterus and two ovaries, and chromosome analysis displayed a 46, XX karyotype.

-The newborn girl had congenital adrenal hyperplasia, a disorder of sexual development in which a key enzyme important for sodium regulation and cortisol production is lacking.
-Its absence creates a production-line blockade, disrupting the tightly regulated manufacture of steroids, and resulting in the accumulation of enormous amounts of testosterone.
+The newborn girl had a disorder of sexual development called congenital adrenal hyperplasia.
+A key enzyme needed to properly regulate sodium levels was missing, its absence also creating a production-line blockade in the manufacture of steroids – which led directly to the accumulation of enormous amounts of testosterone.

 That excess male hormone had saturated the amniotic fluid enveloping my patient as she developed in her mother's uterus.
 Her external genitalia, heavily influenced by the testosterone bath, masculinized completely, the clitoris elongating and thickening to resemble a penis, the labia fusing to form a pigmented, wrinkled “scrotum”.

 Jack’s parents were stunned, to put it mildly.
-But they recovered admirably, handling the situation with grace and humour – and gratitude for our efforts.
-Birth announcements 18 days earlier had celebrated the baby’s arrival with “It’s a boy!
-Please welcome Jack!”.
-A new proclamation was hastily distributed: “Ha, ha, medical error: she’s actually a girl.
+But they recovered admirably, handling the situation with grace and humour.
+Birth announcements that 18 days earlier had celebrated the baby’s arrival with “It’s a boy!
+Please welcome Jack!” were hastily revised and redistributed: “Ha, ha, medical error: she’s actually a girl.
 Please welcome Jill!”.
-Sometimes it's easiest to simply blame the doctors.

-In due course, beginning when Jill was two years old, surgical wizardry revised her genitals, dividing the scrotum to restore a normal vagina and shrinking the clitoris to proper size and position.
+And in due course, beginning when Jill was old enough, surgical wizardry revised her genitals, dividing the scrotum to restore a normal vagina and shrinking the clitoris to proper size and position.